Wendie Malick: Dream On and Just Shoot Me!

-In 2003, Malick joined the cast of Cheers spin-off Frasier, portraying Ronee Lawrence, a Seattle lounge singer (and Frasier's (Kelsey Grammer) childhood babysitter) who develops a relationship with Frasier's father, Martin Crane (John Mahoney).
+In 2003, Malick went to star in the pilot My Life with Men, an unaired ABC comedy pilot about a woman who lives with her ex husband and four sons.
+Later that year she joined the cast of Cheers spin-off Frasier, portraying Ronee Lawrence, a Seattle lounge singer and Frasier's (Kelsey Grammer) childhood babysitter who develops a relationship with Frasier's father, Martin Crane (John Mahoney).
 Eventually, her character married Martin in the series finale "Goodnight, Seattle".
 Malick and Mahoney also both appeared in 1995 film The American President.
 In 2002, she starred opposite Shirley Jones and Cloris Leachman in the comedy film Manna from Heaven.
 She provided the voice of Principal Folsom for the Disney animated series Fillmore! until its end in 2004.
 In 2005, she co-starred in the Nickelodeon animated series The X's as Mrs. X.

 Later career and Hot in Cleveland

 From 2005 to 2006, Malick starred opposite John Stamos in the ABC comedy series Jake in Progress.
 Malick was to be part of the cast of the series Modern Men, but due to a Jake in Progress renewal, her role on Modern Men was recast with Jane Seymour.
 Both Jake in Progress and Modern Men were cancelled in 2006.
 Also in 2005, Malick starred as Clara Dalrymple in the film Racing Stripes.
 In 2005 and 2006, she provided the voice of Burdine Maxwell in the animated series Bratz.
 In late 2006 and early 2007, she starred in another short-lived comedy series, Big Day on ABC.
 Starting in 2005, Malick did voice work on radio and television ads for Marshalls department stores.
 Malick guest-starred on CSI: Crime Scene Investigation and Law & Order in 2005.
 In film, she appeared in Waiting..., Adventureland, and Confessions of a Shopaholic as the instructor of the "Shopaholics Anonymous" group, Miss Korch.